chhavip/chhavip.github.io/about.md

 ---

 <p class="message">
   Hello, Welcome aboard my sweet home.
 This is where I exist and grow.
+Be honest, you stumbled here didn't you?
 </p>

 In the , *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).